jasnow/railroader-site/source/docs/troubleshooting/parse_errors/index.markdown

 Run `erubis -x file_name.html.erb | ruby -c` to check using Erubis.

 _Important:_ Rails uses a slightly modified version of ERB, so the output from these tools is not exactly the same as what Rails sees.
-Brakeman attempts to emulate the Rails version.
+Railroader attempts to emulate the Rails version.

 ### Check Haml Output